European Association of Music and Imagery

 EAMI is a continuation of the more loosely organized European network of Music and Guided Imagery.
 It will be a spin-off from the Association of Music and Imagery (AMI), and a sister organisation to the Music and Imagery Association of Australia.

 At the European GIM conference in Berlin September 2014, a preliminary version of EAMI was formed.
-The board was given the task to fully prepare for the formation of the EAMI proper at the upcoming European Conference of Music and Imagery in Athens, september 2016.
+The board was given the task to fully prepare for the formation of the EAMI proper, which was inaugurated at the constitutional assembly at the European Conference of Music and Imagery in Athens, september 2016.

 The membership page describes how to become a member.